martylamb/tictac/README.md

 ## Invoking the Tictac Compiler

 For now, you have to build the jar with Maven and call it via ```java -jar```.
-I hope to make this simpler in the future.
+I hope to make this simpler in the future (maybe a Maven plugin?)

 To compile a single template, use ```java -jar tictac-1.0-SNAPSHOT.jar TEMPLATEFILE [DESTDIR]```.
 If ```DESTDIR``` is omitted, the resulting .java file is placed in the same directory as the template file.